alexandr-g/cra-template-typescript-redux/README.md

 />
 ```

-Remove or adjust all the `classNames` related to the Materialize and feel free to you your own styling.
+Remove or adjust all the `classNames` related to the Materialize and feel free to use your own styling.

 ## Eslint configurations